What is a Point of Sale System? The Definitive Guide

-Between managing an online store, brick-and-mortar store, order fulfillment, inventory, customers and employees, being a retailer is more complicated than it’s ever been.
+Between managing an online store, brick-and-mortar store, order fulfilment, inventory, customers and employees, being a retailer is more complicated than it’s ever been.

 In an effort to make retailers’ lives easier, mobile POS system providers started taking payment processing in-house, officially removing complicated (and potentially risky) third-party payment processors from the equation.

 The advantages for retailers are twofold.
 First, they can work with one company to help them manage both their business and it’s financials.
 Secondly, the pricing is far more straightforward and transparent than with third-parties.
 Retailers benefit from one transaction rate for all payment methods and no startup or monthly fees.